 By Mark R. Anderson

 Summary: The mid-twentieth century was a time of unprecedented discovery in the science of nutrition.
-At the head of the field was Dr. Royal Lee (1895–1967), a Milwaukee dentist who combined an uncanny grasp of the physical sciences, agriculture, physiology, biochemical manufacturing, and clinical application to lead a revolution in our understanding of food and health.
-Lee spent much of his time—and money—disseminating the truths he unearthed to the public, his audience ranging from homemakers to healthcare practitioners of every stripe.
-In Lectures of Dr. Royal Lee, Volume I, Selene River Press presents thirty-seven of Dr. Lee's most notable talks, the titles of which are presented here along with the introductory pages of the the book, including Mark Anderson's stirring introduction on "The Lee Philosophy"—one of the most insightful commentaries ever written on the life and work of the twentieth century's foremost nutritionist.
-Selene River Press, 1998.
+At the head of the field was Dr. Royal Lee (1895–1967), a Milwaukee dentist who combined an uncanny grasp of the physical sciences, agriculture, physiology, biochemical manufacturing, and clinical application of nutrition to lead a revolution in our understanding of food and health.
+Dr. Lee spent much of his time—and money—disseminating the truths he unearthed to the public, his audience ranging from homemakers to healthcare practitioners of every stripe.
+In Lectures of Dr. Royal Lee, Volume One, Selene River Press presents thirty-seven of Dr. Lee's most notable talks, the titles of which are presented here along with the introductory pages of the the book, including Mark Anderson's stirring introduction on "The Lee Philosophy"—one of the most insightful commentaries ever written on the life and work of the twentieth century's foremost nutritionist.
+From Lectures of Dr. Royal Lee, Volume One (Selene River Press, 1998).

-Bonus: Click on highlighted titles in the table of contents below to read free summaries and transcriptions of selected talks from Lectures of Dr. Royal Lee, Volume I. You can also purchase a special, leather-bound, collector's edition of the book here and browse Selene River Press's full library of works by Dr. Lee here.
+Bonus: Click on highlighted titles in the table of contents below to read free summaries and transcriptions of selected talks from Lectures of Dr. Royal Lee, Volume One.
+You can also browse Selene River Press's full library of works by Dr. Lee here.

 Summary: A newspaper article reporting on a method developed by Dr. Royal Lee to retain the vitamins and minerals in cane juice.
 "The new sugar," Dr. Lee explains, "is nothing more than cane juice that has been dehydrated, with nothing removed but the water."
 This report suggests that Dr. Lee may have been the first individual in America to produce evaporated cane juice.
 From the Portsmouth Herald, New Hampshire.
 1943.